irin-devstart/irin-devstart/README.md

 - 🎨 I specialize in designing responsive and accessible websites to ensure a seamless user experience across all devices.
 - 🧑‍🏫 I enjoy mentoring junior developers and sharing knowledge about best practices in frontend development.

-## 🎨 Frontend Developer

-An experienced Frontend Developer with 6 years of expertise in creating reusable components and animations to enhance user experience on websites.
-My focus extends beyond visual aspects to improving website accessibility, ensuring that all users can access it easily.
-I am also skilled in designing responsive websites that function well across various devices.
-Additionally, I have experience in code optimization to enhance overall website performance.

 ## 🛠️ Tools & Technologies
 - **Frontend:** `React`, `Next.js`, `TypeScript`, `Material UI`, `Tailwind CSS`
 - **Backend:** `Node.js`, `Express.js`, `Fastify`